-All cultures have some variant of the belief that tortured souls live on after they die in order to torment the living.
+Ghost stories, and thus ghost movies, play an important role in all cultures.
+All societies have some variant of the belief that tortured souls live on after they die in order to haunt the living.
 According to English professor Dr. Paul Patterson, ghost stories go all the way back to antiquity:

 We see a lot of these stories start to emerge in ancient Roman writings.
 In the first century, they wrote letters recounting ghost stories they claimed to have witnessed — chains rattling, haunted house type stories.
 The ghosts are never really harming anyone, but they’re always showing up.
 A lot of the time, the hauntings are because the person was never properly buried.
 It’s tied to respecting the dead.

 The Gothic style of ghost stories—haunted mansions, fog, darkness, spiders, and cobwebs—emerged in English fiction during the late 1800s.
 But as opposed to nearly all other forms of horror, the ghost story has proved to be remarkably flexible—there are ghost comedies, ghost romance films, and ghost science-fiction films.